Rainbow Coalition (Fred Hampton): The Young Lords Organization

 Also in 1968, José "Cha Cha" Jiménez transformed the Young Lords, previously a Puerto Rican street gang in Chicago, into a community-focused political organization, the Young Lords Organization (YLO).
 Inspired partly by the BPP, the YLO championed the rights of minority populations, focusing on issues like healthcare, education, housing, sanitation, and employment.

 Jiménez, elected as president of the Young Lords in 1964, oriented the group's actions to address the displacement of Puerto Rican communities in Chicago's Lincoln Park neighborhood during urban renewal.
 Inspired by the leadership of the ILBPP, the Young Lords Organization became highly politically active, staging protests and direct action campaigns to put social pressure on local power structures.
-For example, campaigns from the YLO pressured real estate developers from raising rent prices, they pressured the school board into improving area schools and led protests against police brutalitiy and harassment.
+For example, campaigns from the YLO pressured real estate developers from raising rent prices, they pressured the school board into improving area schools and led protests against police brutality and harassment.
 It was this direct action that made the YLO a candidate to join the Rainbow Coalition.

-Genesis of the Coalition (Late 1968 - Early 1969)
+Genesis of the coalition (1968–1969)

 The idea for a cross-racial coalition began to form through interactions between these groups.
 In Bob Lee of the Illinois BPP attended a community meeting where he heard members of the Young Patriots discussing shared issues like police brutality and poverty, sparking the idea of unity based on common class struggles rather than race.
 Fred Hampton, recognizing the potential power in such an alliance, actively worked to build relationships, notably recruiting the Young Lords into the fold.

-Other prominent members of the Rainbow Coalition included Young Patriot members Jack "Junebug" Boykin, Bobby Joe Mcginnis, and Hy Thurman, as well as Field Marshall Bobby Lee of the Black Panthers.
+Other prominent members of the Rainbow Coalition included Young Patriot members Jack "Junebug" Boykin, Bobby Joe Mcginnis, and Hy Thurman, as well as Field Marshal Bobby Lee of the Black Panthers.